DTU-MLOPS-12/dtu_mlops_project/README.md

 02476 Machine Learning Operations Project at DTU

+TODO: On DTU Learn hand-in (as a group) the link to your GitHub repository as an assignment

 ## Project Description
 Our new customer requires a custom and flexible image classification solution for real-world photos, specifically designed for robotics and edge AI platforms.
 A crucial requirement is the ability to rapidly add new classes while maintaining strict constraints on model size to ensure optimal inference performance on limited hardware resources.